mpdubbin/job_updates/README.md

   b.
 Store the job titles as a list called `initial_list.txt`.

 2. Second Job Pull (scheduled execution) (checker_job_pull.py)
   a.
 Run the script at a scheduled interval (every 10 minutes?
 As to not overwhelm the small company system?)
+(Side note: I was thinking of doing a full CRON job, but not necessary for this little project.)
   b.
 Scrape the latest job listings.

 3. Compare Old and New Job Lists